maehw/WebPBrick/README.md

 | all others WebPBrick modules               | [GNU GPLv3](./LICENSE)                                                  |

+## Released versions

+Please find the CHANGELOG [here](./CHANGELOG.md).
+Please also note that WebPbrick.com may not be up-to-date with this repository on GitHub.

 ## Disclaimer

 LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project.